volkanakkus/nuxt-tradingview/README.md

   ]
 })
 ```
 That's it!
 You can now use TradingView Widgets in your Nuxt app ✨

 ## Widgets Built-in

-When you add this module, the following widget components are **automatically imported** into the project.
+When you add this module, the following widget components are **automatically imported** into the project:

 -   Chart
 -   CompanyProfile